nheske/mathematics-of-poker/mathematics_of_poker/games/ch11/ch11_half_street_games.md

 - `--plot-file PATH` writes the same chart to disk—combine with `--plot` for both, or use alone on a headless machine.

 The saved figure visualises Y's bet probability per bucket (plus regret per iteration) on the top axis and X's call probability on the bottom axis, mirroring the diagnostics available for Example 11.2.

+Because X can fold, the optimal half-street solution keeps a non-zero bluff band.
+The MCCFR summary above makes that explicit by averaging bet frequencies in the value, check, and bluff regions—use it to sanity check that your discretisation still carries enough bluffing pressure.

 ## Tests